Providing Quality Service to Customers

 The Contact Center receives numerous comments and requests on online trading and Daiwa Securities' other products and services.

+We share such customer feedback information and requests with management and relevant departments and sections of the head office and utilize them to enhance our services and customer interaction.
 We also show some of the inquiries received from customers on our website as "frequently asked questions," while sharing them with sales branches in some cases to speed up our responses.
 We are thus working to raise customer satisfaction from various perspectives.

 Customer Support Center Initiatives